To check the level of Extra Help you're entitled to, you'll need to provide some information.

 - A purple notice from Medicare that says you automatically qualify for Extra Help.

 - A yellow or green automatic enrollment notice from Medicare.

 - An Extra Help "Notice of Award" from Social Security.

 - An orange notice from Medicare that says your copayment amount will change next year.

-You can also give your plan any of the following documents (called "Best Available Evidence"), which they must accept as proof that you qualify for Extra Help.
+You can also give your plan any of the following documents (called "Best Available Evidence"), which they must accept as confirmation that you qualify for Extra Help.
 If you don't have or can't find any of these documents, ask your plan for help.

-Proof you have Medicaid and live in an institution or get home- and community-based services
+Confirmation you have Medicaid and live in an institution or get home- and community-based services

 - A bill from the institution (like a nursing home) or a copy of a state document showing Medicaid paid for your stay for at least a month.